stm32duino/Arduino_Core_STM32/README_CMAKE.md

 CMake can now be used to build Arduino sketches with this core.
-Examples of use can be found on [this repo](https://github.com/massonal/STM32CMake_workspace).
+Examples of use can be found on this repo: [stm32duino/CMake_workspace](https://github.com/stm32duino/CMake_workspace).

+This README only provides a quick walk-through.
+For all the glorious details, please head over to [the wiki](https://github.com/massonal/Arduino_Core_STM32/wiki).

 # Prerequisites